gddisney/RH-Zeta-Prime/README.md

 where \( b_m \), \( k_m \), and \( \psi_m \) represent the corresponding Fourier coefficients for the zeta zeros.

 ### 4. **Formulating the Interaction (Interference) Wave**:
 The interaction between the two waveforms can be represented as the sum of the two series.
 Since the primes and the zeta zeros are periodic and exhibit harmonic behavior, their interference pattern should be a sum of the two series.
-Thus, the interaction wave \( I(x) \) is:
+Thus, the interaction wave ```math \( I(x) \)``` is:

 ```math
 I(x) = \sum_{n} a_n \cos(k_n x + \phi_n) + \sum_{m} b_m \cos(k_m x + \psi_m)